Caturvyūha

 The Caturvyūha, showing the four emanation of Nārāyaṇa, or later Vishnu.
 2nd century CE, Art of Mathura, Mathura Museum.

 Front: Vāsudeva (center) and his kinsmen emanating from him.
 Vāsudeva is four-armed, and is fittingly in the center with his decorated heavy mace on the side and holding a conch, his elder brother Balarama to his right under a serpent hood, his son Pradyumna to his left (lost), and his grandson Aniruddha on top.

 Back: Kadamba tree and branches showing their relationship.
 The back of the statue shows the trunk of a tree with branches, thus highlighting the genealogical relationship between the divinities.

-Caturvyūha or Chatur-vyūha (चतुर्व्यूह), is an ancient Indian religious concept initially focusing on the four earthly emanations (Vyūhas) of the Supreme deity Nārāyaṇa, and later Viṣṇu.
-The first of these emanations is the hero-god Vāsudeva, with the other emanations being his kinsmen presented as extensions of Vāsudeva himself.
+Caturvyūha or Chatur-vyūha (चतुर्व्यूह), is an ancient Indian religious concept initially referring to the four earthly emanations (vyūhas) of the Supreme deity Nārāyaṇa, and later Viṣṇu.
+The first of these emanations identified with the hero-god Vāsudeva, with the other emanations being his kinsmen presented as extensions of Vāsudeva himself.
 From around the 1st century CE, the Vyuha doctrine (Vyūhavāda) developed out of the earlier Vīravāda cult of the Vrishni heroes, in which the five heroes Saṃkarṣaṇa, Vāsudeva, Pradyumna, Samba and Aniruddha had remained mostly human in character.
 Still later, around the 4th century CE, it evolved into the Avatāravāda system of incarnations of Vishnu, in which Vishnu was the primordial being and the Vrishni heroes had become his avatars.

 Concept and evolution

 The four earthly emanations, or "Vyuhas", are identified as Samkarshana (Balarama-Samkarshana, son of Vasudeva by Devaki), Vāsudeva Krishna (son of Vasudeva by Devaki), Pradyumna (son of Vasudeva Krishna by Rukmini), and Aniruddha (son of Pradyumna).
 They are probably similar the legendary Vrishni heroes of the Mathura region, minus Samba (son of Vasudeva by Jambavati).

-Originally, several of these earthly deities, particularly Vāsudeva, seem to have formed one of several major independent cults, together with the cults of Narayana, Shri, and Lakshmi, before they later coalesced to form Vishnuism.
+Originally, several of these earthly deities, particularly Vāsudeva, seem to have formed one of several major independent cults, together with the cults of Narayana, Lakshmi, before they later coalesced to form Vaishnavism.
 The actual cult of Vishnu only developed after these initial cults were established.

 The heroes would then have evolved into Vaishnavite deities through a step-by-step process: 1) deification of the Vrishni heroes 2) association with the God Narayana-Vishnu 3) incorporation into the Vyuha concept of successive emanations of the God.
 Epigraphically, the deified status of Vāsudeva in particular is confirmed by his appearance on the coinage of Agathocles of Bactria (190-180 BCE) and by the devotional character of the Heliodorus pillar inscription (circa 110 BCE).
 Later, the association with Narayana (Vishnu) is suggested by the Hathibada Ghosundi Inscriptions of the 1st century BCE.